Timeline of Cuban history

+Map of Christopher Columbus's first voyage through the Caribbean, including Cuba.

 This is a timeline of Cuban history, comprising important legal and territorial changes and political events in Cuba and its predecessor states.
 To read about the background to these events, see History of Cuba.
 See also the list of colonial governors of Cuba and list of presidents of Cuba.